 Jesus calls us to be and to make disciples.
 What does this look like in practice?
 Saint Paul understood it in this way: “imitate me, as I imitate Christ.”
 In my life, there are those who invest in me as I seek to learn from them, and those who I invest in as they seek to learn from me.

-I am a member of The Order of Mission: a religious Order established by the Church of England in 2003 but now both global and embracing members from many denominational backgrounds, which exists to serve the wider Church by identifying, equipping and supporting men and women who are called to pioneer the Church’s mission in the context of rapid and discontinuous change that we are living in today.
+For twenty years I was a member of The Order of Mission: a religious Order established by the Church of England in 2003 but now both global and embracing members from many denominational backgrounds, which exists to serve the wider Church by identifying, equipping and supporting men and women who are called to pioneer the Church’s mission in the context of rapid and discontinuous change that we are living in today.

 Discipleship resources I have written are categorised under headings including:

 discipleship : spiritual formation : lifeshapes : lifeshapes circle : lifeshapes semi-circle : lifeshapes triangle : lifeshapes square : lifeshapes pentagon : lifeshapes hexagon : lifeshapes heptagon : lifeshapes octagon

 Other posts relating to The Order of Mission can be found in: